 Endpoint Devices Continue to Increase

-Among the many aftereffects of the COVID-19 pandemic, endpoint device use increased substantially.
+Endpoint device use increased substantially among the many aftereffects of the COVID-19 pandemic.
 In a recent study by Absolute, 76% of IT security decision-makers confirmed their organization witnessed an increase.
-That expansion in devices escalates the need for better endpoint security to mitigate cyber risks.
+That device expansion escalates the need for better endpoint security to mitigate cyber risks.

 Mobile devices, for instance, comprise 60% of an organization’s endpoints today.
 With so many devices in play, visibility becomes problematic.